 Mobile Friendly Website

-The 39th Bedford Beer & Cider Festival will be held at Bedford Corn Exchange
+The 39th Bedford Beer & Cider Festival was held at Bedford Corn Exchange

 Wed 5th to Sat 8th October 2016

 Wed 4-11, Thu-Sat 12-11

 Before 5pm £1; after 5pm: Wed £2, Thu £3, Fri £4, Sat £2 No advance tickets - pay at the door